Wings of Controversy: Are Australia's Flying Insects Pests or Beneficial bugs

 Cicadas: Known for their loud calls, cicadas are common in Australian summers.

 Cockroaches are considered flying insects, although not all species of cockroaches can fly.
-Some species, like the American cockroach, have wings and are capable of flying short distances, especially when they are disturbed or trying to escape.
+Some species, such as the American cockroach, have wings and are capable of flying short distances, especially when disturbed or trying to escape.
 However, many cockroaches prefer to scuttle on the ground rather than fly.

 Termites: Classified as flying insects, but only briefly during a specific phase of their life cycle.
 Flying termites, also known as alates, are the reproductive caste of the termite colony.
-Their appear after a colony reaches a certain size and their purpose is to mate and establish new colonies.
+They appear after a colony reaches a specific size, and their purpose is to mate and establish new colonies.

 Ecological benefits of flying insects